 This radically different sports car was made of an all-fiberglass body.
 Produced was in a temporary GM facility.
 The entire 1953 production took place in Flint, Michigan, in the back of a customer delivery garage.

 The C1 Corvette Model years ran from 1953 through 1962.
-It was assembled in Flint, Michigan in 1953 and early 1954 when it was moved to St Louis, Missouri.
+It was assembled in Flint, Michigan, in 1953 and in early 1954 when it was moved to St Louis, Missouri.

 1953 Corvette Specs, Colors, Facts, Production Statistics

 There were only two options for the 53 Corvette.

 The base Corvette Roadster CODE #2934 retailed at $3,498.00.

 - You could also order Option #101A… a heater for $91.40.

 - The AM Radio signal seeking was option 102A for another $145.15.